mozilla/delivery-console/docs/dev/install.rst

 Therapist
 ---------
 If you want to automatically enforce Delivery Console's code style guidelines, you can use the `Therapist`_ pre-commit hook.

-To install Therapist, simply run:
+You could install Therapist in a `virtualenv`_ using `pip` but if you are installing it globally we recommend using `pipsi`_:

 .. code-block:: bash

-   pip install therapist
+   pipsi install therapist

 After that, you should be able to run the following to set up the git pre-commit hook: